NEW YEAR (IR)RESOLUTIONS

 Every one of us is good at something.
 Even the most scatter-brained, or anxiety-riddled, or laidback individual has a list of things in life that they are good at.
 So good at, in fact, that others in their life wish they could emulate it.

-Terrifying as it is, there are rumours that some people love exercise and find it easy, and even necessary, to attend the gym five times a week.
+As terrifying as it is, there are rumours that some people love exercise and find it easy – and even necessary – to attend the gym five times a week.
 Some people are really good at setting and keeping personal boundaries.
-Some people are militant about getting eight hours sleep a night (ignore that sound, it’s just my sleep-deprived parent-brain sobbing quietly).
+Some people are militant about getting eight hours sleep a night.
+(Ignore that sound: it’s just my sleep-deprived parent-brain sobbing quietly.)
 Some people are ridiculously prolific.
-Some people are really good at practising self-care, even if it means the dishes don’t get done.
+Some people are really good at practising self-care: even if it means the dishes don’t get done.

-Regardless of who you are, there are some things you do already (whether intentionally or not) that benefit your life and wellbeing.
+Regardless of who you are, there are some things you do naturally that already benefit your life and wellbeing.

-Equally, we all have beneficial behaviours, attitudes and activities that we are really bad at.
-Chances are your New Year resolution focuses on something you want to be better at.
+Equally, we all have behaviours, attitudes and activities that we are really bad at.
 Maybe the prolific writer needs to get up from their desk and go for more walks.
 Maybe the gym-attender is prone to injury and needs to spend more time resting their body.
-Maybe the individual who gets lots of sleep has a very unhealthy diet.
+Maybe the individual who gets lots of sleep has an unhealthy diet.

-You are far more likely to be successful in achieving your New Year resolution if you start with what you are good at (as a strong foundation) then incorporate the thing you are less good at.
-For example, the prolific writer could set an alarm every hour they are sitting at their desk, reminding them to stand up, stretch, and move their body for five minutes.
+You are far more likely to be successful in achieving your New Year resolution if you start with what you're good at (as a strong foundation), then incorporate the thing you are less good at.
+For example, the prolific writer could set an alarm every hour they're sitting at their desk, reminding them to stand up, stretch, and move their body for five minutes.
 The self-care devotee could make sure they carry out at least one ‘life admin’ item on their to-do list before they relax for the evening, so that the rest of life doesn’t pile up and threaten to overwhelm them.
-The person who wishes to moisturise their face every day adds this task to their nightly routine after cleaning their teeth, which (I hope) is an essential task for all of us and which could serve as a reminder for carrying out other (desired) activities.
+The person who wishes to moisturise their face every day adds this task to their nightly routine after cleaning their teeth.

 Look at your routine.
 Is there anything you do religiously every day which could serve as a ‘prompt’ for the ‘new’ behaviour?
 Are there any gaps which could accommodate the new activity?
-Is there anything you would like to do less of which could be replaced by the new behaviour, e.g. reading more books instead of that hour you spend every evening scrolling through social media?
+Is there anything you would like to do less of which could be replaced by the new behaviour, e.g. reading a book instead of scrolling through social media?

 TIP 06: REWARDS

-If you’re a writer, how will you reward yourself if and when you finally finish that novel you’re working on, or if you write five short stories, or if you manage to maintain your new writing routine for a week, or a month, or even a year?
+If you’re a writer, how will you reward yourself if and when you finally finish that novel you’re working on, or if you finish a short story, or if you manage to maintain your new writing routine for a week, or a month, or even a year?

-Pick smaller rewards for smaller milestones (especially when first starting out), and pick larger rewards if you sustain the new activity or behaviour over a longer period of time.
+Pick smaller rewards for smaller milestones – especially when first starting out – and pick larger rewards if you sustain the new behaviour over a longer period of time.
 This, of course, depends on your circumstances and financial situation, but even small or low-cost rewards can be hugely motivational.

 TIP 07: LISTS AND RECORDS

-I said at the beginning of this post not to list a string of New Year resolutions and blindly hope to stick to them.
-However, keeping a record for your chosen New Year resolution can be hugely beneficial.
+At the beginning of this post I advised against listing a string of New Year resolutions and blindly hope to stick to them.
+However, keeping a record of your chosen New Year resolution can be hugely beneficial.

-Another list I’ll be making before the start of 2023, and one which is extremely therapeutic, is to list all the things I will NOT be doing in the New Year.
-It’s amazing how cathartic it feels, not to mention the extra time it frees up to devote to things you do care about rather than all the things you feel unnecessary pressure to do.
+Another therapeutic list I often make at the start of a New Year is a list all the things I will NOT be doing.
+It’s amazing how cathartic it feels: not to mention the extra time it frees up to devote to things you do care about, rather than all the things you feel unnecessary pressure to do.

 I will not keep my phone in my pocket at home, so I’m less tempted to mindlessly scroll social media.

-I will not be doing any messy craft projects with my boys.
+I will not do any messy craft projects with my boys.
 Non-messy ones are fine, but I refuse to feel guilty about trying to keep paint and glitter out of my life.

 I will not feel guilty about mess or dirt in my house.
 If the visitor is really that bothered about it then they can grab a mop and get scrubbing.

-I will not be tidying up after my older son.
+I will not tidy up after my older son.
 He’s old enough to tidy his own toys!

 IN CONCLUSION